Our design solutions to this grand old beauty serve the needs of the family who now live here including sustainable heating

 Situated within an area of Green Belt, it is important for the design to enhance the house’s visual appeal and blend with the leafy setting.

-Keen to take a modern approach in terms of architectural style, the owners’ priority is to create an extension that will complement the generous proportions of the original dwelling.
+Keen to take a modern approach in terms of architectural style, the owners’ priority is to create a new home that will complement the generous proportions of the original dwelling.
 The project also seeks to establish a bright, light-filled interior.

 Our proposal aims to enhance the visual appeal of the building via the creation of a contemporary extension that forms a modern complement to the house, rather than an architectural pastiche.